Chicago race riot of 1919: Background

-Riot
+The Riot

 Longstanding racial tensions between whites and blacks exploded in five days of violence that started on July 27, 1919.
-On that hot summer day, on an unofficially segregated Chicago beach, a white man threw stones at Eugene Williams, when he crossed the unmarked and unofficial 'color line' between the white and black sections of the 29th Street beach.
+On that hot summer day, on an unofficially segregated Chicago beach, a white man threw stones at Eugene Williams when he crossed the unmarked and unofficial 'color line' between the white and black sections of the 29th Street beach.
 Williams drowned.
-Tensions escalated when a white police officer prevented a black police officer from arresting the white man responsible for Williams' death, but arrested a black man instead.
+Tensions escalated when a white police officer prevented a black police officer from arresting the white man responsible for Williams's death, but arrested a black man instead.
 Objections by black observers were met with violence by whites.
 Attacks between white and black mobs erupted swiftly.
 At one point, a white mob threatened Provident Hospital, many of whose patients were African American.
 The police successfully held them off.

-There were also attempts by the ethnic Irish gangs to incite Southern and Eastern European immigrant communities to violence against blacks, though they had no history of such hostility.
+There were also attempts by the ethnic Irish gangs to incite Southern and Eastern European immigrant communities to violence against blacks, although they had no history of such hostility.
 In one instance, members of the Irish Ragen's Colts donned blackface and set fire to Lithuanian and Polish homes in the Back of the Yards in an attempt to incite this community to join them against African Americans.
 Contrary to the violence, some cooperation also occurred, with some whites seeking to help save Eugene Williams, reporting other whites to the police, denouncing the violence, and bringing food to black communities.